syncfusion-content/blazor-docs/blazor/splitter/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Splitter Component | Syncfusion
-description: Learn about Getting Started with Blazor Splitter component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor Splitter component of Syncfusion, and more details.
 platform: Blazor
 control: Splitter
 documentation: ug